 Main requirements for investors

-2. Job creation: Investment in the economy must contribute to the creation of new jobs or the maintenance of existing ones.
-This is one of the key conditions for confirming the investor’s contribution to the country’s economy.
+Job creation: The investment in the economy should either contribute to the creation of new employment or maintain existing ones.
+This is one of the conditions that help confirm an investor’s contribution to the economy of any country.

-4. Proof of financial sustainability: The investor must provide evidence that they have sufficient funds to invest and support their stay in Germany without having to seek financial support from the state.
+Proof of financial sustainability: It shall be proved that an investor has the means to invest and sustain himself during his stay in Germany without any application for financial support from the state.

 Procedural aspects

-3. Obtaining a residence permit: Once all investment requirements have been met, the investor can apply for a residence permit at the local foreign affairs office.
-It is necessary to submit all financial documents, a business plan, proof of company registration, and documents confirming the legality of the origin of the investment funds.
+Obtaining residence permit: After all investment conditions are satisfied, the investor can apply for a residence permit with the local foreign affairs office.
+These include the submission of all the financial documents, a business plan, proof of company registration, and also documents confirming legality about the origin of the invested funds.

-4. Verification: As with other visa categories, the process may include interviews and additional checks to ensure that the investor and his or her business plan meet the requirements of German law.
+Verification: The procedure can be complemented-like for any other visa category-by interviews or other ancillary checks, the investor and his or her business plan are complying with the requirements under German law.

-The investment route to obtaining a residence permit in Germany requires significant financial investment and careful planning.
-This route is best suited for serious investors who are ready to contribute to the country’s economy and have a clear plan for the development of their business.
-Given the complexity of the process, it is recommended to engage professional advisors and lawyers specialising in investment migration and German business law.
+Investing in residence permit in Germany involves considerable financial investment and requires a good deal of serious planning.
+This route best suits really serious investors who are ready to invest in the economy of the country and have some clear plan concerning the development of their business.
+Considering such complexity of the process, professional advisors and lawyers specialising in investment migration and German business law are highly recommended.

 Basic documents for application